Krarilotus/Ascension/bootstrapGameplayGuide.md

 From this point onwards, think twice before selling any stone - it could be better used for weapon production, beer coverage and religion buildings.

 Keep getting mercenaries to fend off attacks and raid enemy economy.
+Consider getting the tunneler's guild from your first stone delivery - tunnelers are very powerful for destroying outer economy buildings when facing little to no resistance or when supported by other units.
 Do not overspend on them though - having an army of mercenaries is nice, but not when you will die later on since you fell behind in economy because of it.

 If it seems like a good idea - you can use arabian swordsmen to push important map control points.
 They are especially powerful when rallypointed.